About Honored Ancestors

 For generations, African Americans have built families, communities, churches, schools, businesses, and movements largely without public memorials worthy of the lives they led.
 Funeral programs are tucked into Bibles.
 Names live on in family Bibles, photo boxes, and the memory of one or two relatives — and then they fade.

 Honored Ancestors is a deliberate response to that loss.
-It is a digital memorial platform whose first focus is African American heritage: a place where every honored name can be submitted, reviewed, and published as a permanent, public, dignified page.
+It began in African American and Pan-African heritage — and reaches toward all humanity, for Africa is the cradle of humankind, and these are, in the deepest sense, everyone’s ancestors.
+It is a digital memorial platform where every honored name, of every lineage, can be submitted, reviewed, and published as a permanent, public, dignified page.

 Every honored name receives the same care, whether the person was famous or known only to one family.